mseri/ocaml-pci/README.md

     opam install pci

-However, if you don't use `opam`, you can compile from source by cloning this repo and executing the usual dance:
+However, if you don't use `opam`, you can compile from source by cloning this repo and executing jbuilder:

-    ./configure
-    make
-    make install
+    jbuilder build

+To compile and run the example you can execute:

+    jbuilder build examples/lspci.exe
+    _build/default/examples/lspci.exe

 ## Documentation